Airbnb Rules Peru: Licenses, Laws, HOA Approval, and Lima Fines

 Let's be clear: this guide isn't legal advice.
 Peru's short-term rental regulations are a tangled mess, and they're constantly changing.
 A single new municipal decree in Arequipa last quarter upended the local market overnight.

 Don't risk it.
-You absolutely must consult with qualified legal and tax professionals to ensure you're fully compliant.
+You absolutely must consult with qualified legal and professionals to ensure you're fully compliant.